MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-remote-database.md

 # Configure a Remote SQL Server or PostgreSQL Database

-During the configuration of operationalization for R Server, a local SQLite database is automatically installed and configured for you.
+The operationalization feature for R Server installs and uses a local SQLite database by default.
 Later, you can update the configuration to use another database.
 This is particularly useful when you want to use a remote database or when you have multiple web nodes.

 The supported databases are:
-+ SQL Server Professional, Standard, or Express Version 2008 or greater (Windows)
++ On Windows: SQL Server Professional, Standard, or Express Version 2008 or greater
-+ PostgreSQL 9.2 or greater (Linux)
++ On Linux: PostgreSQL 9.2 or greater

 > [!Important]
 > Any data that was saved in the default SQLite database will be lost if you configure a remote database.